hamonk/3d_square/README.md

 At each step, we generate all the possible options.
 For example the first step generates 36 different positions (9 tiles + 4 rotations for each)

-# Representations of the tiles
+# Representation of the tiles
 The "dictionary" number <--> animal
 - grasshopper -1 & 1 (green orange)
 - spider -2 & 2 (purple)